 How Do You Remove a House’s Crawl Space Smell?

-Typically, the odor coming from a post crawl space is caused by organic plant litter that decomposes in the soil, producing such gases as methane, acetone, acetic acid, and other volatile organic compounds.
-Installing a crawl space vapor barrier can help mitigate this odor, as it decreases the moisture levels in soil, thus reducing the amount of moisture that will evaporate into the air.
+Typically, the odor coming from a post crawl space is caused by organic plant litter that decomposes in the soil, producing such gases as methane, acetone, acetic acid, and other volatile organic compounds, causing high humidity in your crawl space, along with an odor.
+Having crawl space waterproofing done will mitigate this odor, as it decreases the moisture levels in soil, thus reducing the amount of moisture that will evaporate into the air.
 This moisture that evaporates into the air is typically the cause of the smell.

 Is Standing Water in a Crawl Space an Issue?

 The short answer is a resounding yes.
 A chronic issue with standing water that has not been remediated means that mold is present somewhere and extensive repairs are more than likely going to be needed.
 If water continues to get into the crawl space, consider crawl space sealing and encapsulation to keep all moisture out from under your home.